Sarvajeet3/fuel/README.md

 ---

-## Fuel License Overview
+## License Overview

+Fuel uses dual-licensing.

-### Open Source Repository
+### Open Source License

 Fuel is available as open-source software under the MIT License.
 You're free to use, modify, and share it — even in commercial projects.
 Please see the [LICENSE](LICENSE) file in the repository for full details.

 Support is provided on a best-effort, community-driven basis.
-If you require guaranteed support or commercial terms, please contact the author to discuss a license agreement.
+If you require guaranteed support, please contact the author to discuss an agreement.

-### Commercial License
+### Commercial Console License

 On commercial game platforms such as Nintendo Switch™, PlayStation® 5, and Xbox Series X|S, the terms of each platform's SDK agreement may